In our video series Michael Vumbaca, General Manager at Jamesons Strata discusses how the new laws address short term letting.

 This will not be the last you hear about short term letting, we believe that there will be further legislative change on this topic in the future.
 Who that change favours, we will have to wait and see.

-Jamesons are a family run business that have provided Sydney residents with strata management services for over 50 years.
+Jamesons are a family run business that have provided Sydney strata management services for over 50 years.
 If you would like more information regarding strata management, please contact Jamesons Strata Management on (02) 8969 3400.